TomfromBerlin/Debian-Pihole-Unbound/README.md

 ##### _The easy way_

-Check, if unbound-resolvconf.service is active with `$systemctl status unbound-resolvconf.service`
+Check if unbound-resolvconf.service is active with `$systemctl status unbound-resolvconf.service`

 If it's running (it probably will on Bullseye), just disable it with the following commands: